A photo of the dark side of the moon from the Artemis II mission. Source: NASA

 If Trump can tweet about the race, and even people who don’t like Trump would say “yeah it would be cool if we did that”, then it’s a good race.

+A project of this scale by its nature cannot stand on its own merit.
+It's far too difficult of a problem to progress organically, and would require a leader of considerable skill to navigate.
 We need a JFK type figure.
 JFK was not universally loved, but he didn't have to be.
-He was able to convince the US to embark on an insane journey.
-To go to the moon.
+He was able to convince the US to embark on a seemingly impossible quest to the moon.
 If JFK could mobilize the US to get us to the moon in the 1960s, a good leader could get us to Mars in the 2030s.

 I would challenge the reader to think of a project more ambitious than going to Mars.
 Think of a project which involves a wider swath of the population.
 Think of a project which captures the imagination of more people.